egress-caulk/hitchens/_posts/2024-3-10-drinking-wine-no-5.md

 > I built my cottage where others dwell, <br>
 > Yet there is no bustle from the horses and carriages.<br>
 > You ask ‘How can this be?’<br>
-> When the heart is far, place becomes removed from itself.<br>
+> With my heart set apart from the world around me, place becomes removed from itself.<br>
 > I gather chrysanthemums under the eastern hedge,<br>
 > Wistfully gazing towards the southern mountains.<br>
 > The mountain air at sunset is delightful,<br>